Lung Cu Flag Tower - The top of Vietnam

 The northernmost point of Vietnam is in Dong Van Province, Ha Giang and is marked by Lung Cu Flag Tower.
 The tower is about 20km from Dong Van and 170km from Ha Giang.
 It actually sits 3.3km from the border but that isn’t really important, right?
 It symbolizes the strength and, the persistence of the Vietnamese to repel invaders.
 That’s the important bit

+While the flag tower features on a number of our motorcycle tours, including the 8 Day Ha Giang Loop and the massive 11 day Northern Hold Out, you can visit pretty easily yourself!
 To get to the Lung Cu, you need to turn off the QL4C and take the road through Ma Le Village.
 If you are lucky you will get to see the local market that takes place here on Saturday mornings.

 The road is worse than the 4C for the most part.
 There are stunning views so keep your eyes on the road and watch out for blind corners and crazy drivers.
 You will see your fair share of these.